Michael L. Bentley, D.C.

 I was born and raised in Maumee, attended St. Joseph’s grade school and graduated from St. John’s Jesuit in 1995, Miami University in 1999, and received my Doctor of Chiropractic from National University of Health Sciences in 2003.
 After that, my wife and I moved to Cincinnati and began my chiropractic career.
 I have taken additional training to become a Certified Chiropractic Sports Physician, giving me the opportunity to help athletes of all ages.
 My practice in Cincinnati was a part of a multi-disciplinary orthopedic clinic, allowing me to gain additional knowledge of how injuries are treated by different specialists.
 This knowledge and experience allows me diagnose and treat injuries and conditions with confidence.

 In 2017, our family decided to come home.
-Betsy, my wife, and our 3 beautiful daughters, Mallory, Ashlyn and Annabel are excited to be calling Maumee home again.
+Elizabeth, my wife, and our 3 beautiful daughters, Mallory, Ashlyn and Annabel are excited to be calling Maumee home again.

 I enjoy helping patients of all ages.
 I am an official chiropractor for the Toledo Walleye.
 I am BWC certified, and have an extensive background in personal injury cases.
 I look forward to helping you get back to what you enjoy the most.